-This area shows some of the options for living on campus, as well as Miller Dining Commons.
+This area shows some of the options for living on campus.
 From here you can see South Hedges, North Hedges and Roskie Hall (the rounded towers).
-Each building has 11 stories, with co-ed, single gender and living learning community floors.
+Each building has 11 stories, with co-ed, single sex and living learning community floors.
 Living learning communities include Emerging Leaders, Global Village, as well as several areas of study.
 These communities allow students to immerse themselves in their interests, and find their home at MSU quickly.
-MSU works hard to build a residence life system that connects students meaningfully with the on-campus community, integrating their studies, social lives and the outdoors.

 Miller Dining Commons connects North and South Hedges and is the largest dining hall on campus.
-It was recently renovated, and features fresh dining concepts, including a Mongolian Barbeque, wood-fired pizza oven, locally sourced, vegan and gluten free options and an espresso coffee shop - all included in the meal plan at MSU.
+It was recently renovated, and features fresh dining concepts, including a

+Mongolian Barbeque, wood-fired pizza oven, locally sourced, vegan and gluten free options and an espresso coffee shop - all included in the meal plan at MSU.
 Plus, it has a fireplace and soft seating for hanging out and studying.

-Located behind the high-rise residence halls and Miller Dining Commons is MSU's newest freshman residence hall, Yellowstone Hall.
+Located behind the high rise residence halls and Miller Dining Commons is MSU's newest freshman residence hall, Yellowstone Hall.
 This residence hall features a spacious entryway, storage for bikes and skis, and lounge areas providing stunning views of the surrounding mountain ranges.

-Also located behind the high-rise residence halls and Miller Dining Commons is the Headwaters Complex.
+Also located behind the high rise residence halls and Miller Dining Commons is the Headwaters Complex.
 It is made up of Jefferson, Madison and Gallatin Halls, named for the nearby rivers that form the headwaters of the Missouri River.
 These halls are for sophomores and above.